Dieterbe/dieterblog/content/post/the-last-thing-i-want-to-do-is-write-yet-another-timeseries-database-yet-here-we-are.md

 Later we also added:

-* basic clustering so we can run several instances for redundancy and load balancing and to do hot upgrades.
+* basic clustering so we can run several instances for redundancy, to do hot upgrades and for read load balancing. (no write sharding yet, though)
 * runtime consolidation (to offload graphite)
 * support for rollup bands (while loading raw data from Cassandra and runtime consolidation is fast enough, decoding the points was a bottleneck)